Atelopus longirostris: Status and rediscovery

+Previously, the species has been classified as extinct, due to huge declines probably related to the disease chytridiomycosis, climate change and habitat loss.
+The species was not recorded between 1989 and 2016, despite some searching in historical localities.
+It was rediscovered in March 2016 when four adults (two males and two females) were located in Imbabura in two small forest patches in an area heavily modified for agriculture and livestock.
+These individuals tested negative for chytridiomycosis and were brought to the Jambatu Research and Conservation Center in the hope of establishing a captive breeding population.

 Distribution and habitat

 Atelopus longirostris is historically known from the western slopes of the northern Ecuadorian Andes in the provinces of Esmeraldas, Imbabura, Pichincha, and Cotopaxi, at elevations between 200–2500 m above sea level.
 Tapia and colleagues give a slightly different historic range that includes Imbabura, Cotopaxi, Pichincha, and Santo Domingo de los Tsáchilas Provinces and a narrower altitudinal range, 900–1925 m.

 Atelopus longirostris inhabits lowland (but see above) and montane tropical rainforests.
 Breeding takes place in streams.
 Populations discovered in 2016 were in isolated, small patches of native forest within a heavily modified landscape.
 They were all found at night, perched on leaves about half a metre above the ground, some distance away from the nearest rivers.